NadiaFortune/WorkDay-Scheduler/README.md

 The desired outcome was to allow for the following to happen::

--Display the current day at the top of the calender when a user opens the planner.
+-Display the current day at the top of the calender when a user opens the planner in the browser.
 -Show timeblocks for standard business hours when the user scrolls down.
--Each timeblock would be become color-coded according to whether an event was in past, present, or future when the timeblock is viewed.
+-Each timeblock would become color-coded according to whether an event was in the past, present, or future when the timeblock is viewed.
 -Allow a user to enter an event when they click a timeblock -Save the event in local storage when the save button is clicked in that timeblock -Persist events between refreshes of a page